 The folks at the International Quality & Productivity Center had a hard time in 2007 finding someone to deliver the International Keynote Address at their second annual Executive Assistant & Personal Assistant conference, which was held in Sydney, Australia.
 I know this because they not only invited me to do the job but also supplied me with an air ticket, three nights’ accommodation at the Swissotel, and a little pocket money.
 Having never been to Australia, I happily agreed to go.
 And although it was a very short trip, it was worth the price of Calvin’s ticket to make a little vacation of it.
 This trip would be the last on which I traveled aboard a Boeing 747, and having traveled aboard them several times — always in Coach — I will be glad never to find myself on one again.

 Our flight from Los Angeles arrived early on a Sunday morning and we were unable to check into the hotel, so we set out on a stroll.
 Before long we found ourselves amid the din of the Sydney Fish Market.
 Many people were there, some selling fish and others buying fish.
-I remember that the floors were quite wet, and there many varieties of fish I did not recognize, like the Budgibaloo Rock Snapper and the Queen’s Fern Lace Doily Fluke.
+I remember that the floors were quite wet, and there were many varieties of fish I did not recognize, like the Budgibaloo Rock Snapper and the Queen’s Fern Lace Doily Fluke.
 We did not buy anything at the fish market because it was unlikely, as guests of the Swissotel, that we would have access to any equipment necessary for cooking fish.